Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 - Ports 19998, 19999, 29998, 29999, and 30000 available

-If you don't have access to a machine with Docker installed, you can provision a t2.small EC2 machine (costs about $0.03/hour) to follow along with the tutorial.
-When provisioning the instance, set the security group so that port `19999` is open to your IP address.
-This will let you view the Alluxio web UI in your browser.
+If you don't have access to a machine with Docker installed, you can provision a small AWS EC2 instance (for example  t2.small, it costs about $0.03/hour) to follow along with the tutorial.
+When provisioning the instance, set the security group so that the following ports are open to  your IP address and the CIDR range of the Alluxio clients (e.g. remote Spark clusters):

++ 19999 for the IP address of your browser:  Allow you to access the Alluxio web UI.
++ 19998 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Master RPC process.
++ 29999 for the  CIDR range of your Alluxio clients: Allow the clients to communicate with Alluxio Workder RPC processes.

-To set up Docker after provisioning the instance, run
+To set up Docker after provisioning the instance, which will be referred as the Docker Host , run

 ```console
 $ sudo yum install -y docker